mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

       args: ["while true; do date; sleep 1;done"]
 ```

-A little bit more, what if the question ask to write the output from the while look into a file `/tmp/result.txt`?
+A little bit more, what if the question asks to write the output from the while look into a file `/tmp/result.txt`?

 Everything should be the same as the solution above, except the `args` option:
 ```text